nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_procedures.md

 ---

 ## Overview ##
-This section details the design approach using FHIR resources to support the PRSB heading model which use the procedure resource.
-The Procedure Resource is referenced via the List resource.
+This section details the design approach using FHIR Resources to support the PRSB heading model which use the Procedure Resource.
+The Procedure Resource is referenced via the List Resource.

 ## Resources Used for Profile Design ##
-The FHIR resources are profiled to create the procedure list as follows:
+The FHIR Resources are profiled to create the procedure list as follows:

 - **[CareConnect-ITK-Procedure-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Procedure-List-1)** - A CareConnect derived NHS Digital Profile for recording a snapshot of the list of Procedures for the patient.
 - **[CareConnect-ITK-Procedure-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Procedure-1)** - A CareConnect derived NHS Digital Profile for procedures.
 The Procedure Resource is used to record an action that is or was performed on a patient.